-If we are unable to obtain marketing approval in jurisdictions outside the United States, we will not be able to market our product candidates outside of the United States.
+If we are unable to obtain marketing approval in jurisdictions outside the United States, we will not be able to market any product or product candidates outside of the United States.

-In order to market and sell oral sulopenem, sulopenem or our other future product candidates in the European Union and many other jurisdictions, we must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
+In order to market and sell ORLYNVAHTM, sulopenem or our other future product candidates in the European Union and many other jurisdictions, we must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
+While we received approval by the FDA for ORLYNVAHTM for the treatment of uUTIs caused certain designated microorganisms in adult women who have limited or no alternative oral antibacterial treatment options, approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
 The approval procedure varies among countries and can involve additional testing.
 In addition, clinical trials conducted in one country may not be accepted by regulatory authorities in other countries.
-For example, although we have obtained agreement on an SPA with the FDA for the additional Phase 3 clinical trial for oral sulopenem, the EMA or other regulatory authorities may not agree with the overall protocol design for this additional clinical trial.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the United States generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the United States, it is required that the product be approved for reimbursement before the product can be approved for sale in that country.
 We may not obtain approvals from regulatory authorities outside the United States on a timely basis or at all.